dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% include linter-rule-mention.md rule="prefer_adjacent_string_concatenation" %}

-If you have two string literals&mdash;not values, but the actual quoted literal form&mdash;you do not need to use `+` to concatenate them.
+If you have two string literals—not values, but the actual quoted literal form—you do not need to use `+` to concatenate them.
 Just like in C and C++, simply placing them next to each other does it.
 This is a good way to make a single long string that doesn't fit on one line.